nickmachairas/edafos/docs/deepfoundations/load_tests.rst

 ``edafos`` implements the load test interpretation methods presented below.
-In order to demonstrate each method, a static load test of a driven H-Pile is used (:numref:`load-test-example-auto`), taken out of Dr. Olson's database.
+In order to demonstrate each method, a static load test of a driven H-Pile is used (:numref:`load-test-example-auto`), taken from Dr. Olson's database.

 - HP14X89
 - total length: 55 ft (16.76 m)